lazykern/ccpp-adt-algo/tree/README.md

 | Level                                       | Starts form 0 at root node and increases by 1 for each node. |
 | Depth                                       | Root -> Node.                                                |
 | Height                                      | Leaf -> Node.                                                |

+>**Depth vs Height**
+>Simply speaking, the depth of a node is the number of edges you have to traverse starting from the root to reach that node.
+Height of a node is the number of edges you have to traverse downwards starting from that node to reach the farthest node.
+The height of a tree is the height of its root.